chatlean/d-search/README.md

 # dChatLean
 The project focuses on generating mathematical proofs by employing two proof search algorithms.
 The proof search algorithms we propose are simple yet effective, based on the principles of Breadth-First Search (BFS) and Depth-First Search (DFS).

+We utilize chatGPT and Lean3 to support the mathematical proof.

 In this repository, we contain all codes for dChatLean and dChatLean+, which are based on DFS.

-We utilize chatGPT and Lean3 to support the mathematical proof.
-This initiative provides the means to explore the mathematical proofs and equips with the necessary resources to address complex mathematical challenges.

 ## Requirements
 - 3.9 <= python <= 3.10